 Not All Of The Part 107 Regulations Can Be Waived by an FAA Part 107 Waiver.

 Here is a list of things that CANNOT be waived under 107:

 There are other ways of getting operations in the second list legal.
 Just because you are in this list doesn’t mean that it is “game over.”
 Time until approval and associated costs with obtaining the approval are the big two concerns with obtaining approvals in the 2nd list.
-Some of the operations will be eligible and others not for approval under the Section 333 exemption.
+Some of the operations will be eligible and others not for approval under a Section 44807 exemption (formerly called the Section 333 exemption).

-The FAA wants you to apply to get these waivers at least 90 days before you need them.
-As we saw from the whole Section 333 exemption situation, don’t count on 90 days.
-Apply well in advance of when you think you will need the waiver.
+The FAA wants you to apply for an FAA Part 107 waiver at least 90 days before you need one.
+Don’t count on 90 days for complex operations.
+Apply well in advance of when you think you will need the FAA Part 107 waiver.

-I hope these two lists help you differentiate between when you can operate purely under Part 107 and when you’ll need to seek approval.
+I hope these two lists help you differentiate between when you can operate purely under Part 107 and when you’ll need to seek a FAA Part 107 waiver.

 This post is part of an overall Part 107 blog series and you may enjoy a few of these other Part 107 blog posts.